General questions about QuickPick technology and manual devices

 Is there any risk of cross contamination?

 Due to the innovative dispensing and magnetic particle handling technology, there will be a minimum of drops of liquids during all dispensing or purification steps.
-The 96 QuicPick magnets in the MagRo 96 transfers only magnetic particles, not liquids, and uses a new tip for each sample.
+The QuicPick device of the MagRo 8-M transfers only magnetic particles, not liquids, and uses a new tip for each sample.

 The overall costs will be based on the use of reagents and consumables.
-The technology of the MagRo 96 allows for very efficient use of reagents and consumables.
+The technology of the MagRo 8-M allows for very efficient use of reagents and consumables.
 For example, the dispensing units carry no dead volumes that have to be filled with expensive reagents.
 The reagents can be bought separately without the need to waste any of them.
+MagRo 8-M uses one tip for each sample, one tip for each reagent and only the amount of plates needed.